To view a complete position brochure, please go to our Executive Career Opportunities page located at:

 The Solid Waste Management Department

 The Solid Waste Management Department (SWMD) proudly serves its customers by providing them with an efficient and environmentally sustainable waste collection and recycling programs.
 The primary services provided by SWMD are garbage, recycling and organics collection with wheeled carts using automated side load trucks.
 SWMD customers also receive curbside brush collection twice per year and curbside brush collection twice per year.
-Other SWMD programs include multiple bulky waste drop off facilities, household hazardous collections sites and brush grinding facilities.
-Additionally, the SWMD operates a heavy fleet maintenance division that maintains the SWMD equipment and equipment for other City departments.
+Other SWMD programs include multiple bulky waste drop off facilities, household hazardous collections sites, brush grinding facilities, dead animal collection, illegal dumping clean ups and litter basket collection downtown.
+Additionally, the SWMD operates a heavy fleet maintenance division that maintains approximately 2,000 units of SWMD equipment and equipment for other City departments.

 The City of San Antonio is committed to environmental sustainability.
 Recycling and waste diversion are a significant goal, which is the cornerstone of several SWMD programs, including ReWorksSA.
 This is a Division of SWMD that recognizes and promotes recycling in the business community.
 SWMD also participates significantly in marketing and outreach for the community to encourage proper recycling and composting.